Planning application fees and charges

 In addition to information that must be submitted with all planning applications, you may have to provide extra information in specific cases.

-View the adopted local list of validation requirements (PDF) (published February 2017, amended and re-published in December 2021).
+View the adopted local list of validation requirements (PDF) published December 2024.

 Once an application has been submitted, the validation team will determine whether the application is valid or not, by assessing it against the National and Local validation requirements.